-An evaluation of the independence of the non-executive directors was conducted.
+An evaluation of the independence of the nonexecutive directors was conducted.
 The Board is satisfied that they are independent in character and judgement.

-Group company secretary
+Group secretary Bert Kok is the company secretary

 Bert Kok is the company secretary and is responsible for ensuring the proper administration of the Board and that sound corporate governance procedures are followed.
 The company secretary is not a director of the Board.
 All directors have access to the advice and services of the company secretary and have full and timely access to information that may be relevant for the proper discharge of their duties.